dotnet/docs/docs/csharp/whats-new/csharp-7-1.md

 There are two new compiler options that generate *reference only assemblies*:
 [/refout](../language-reference/compiler-options/refout-compiler-option.md)
 and [/refonly](../language-reference/compiler-options/refonly-compiler-option.md).
-The linked topics explain these options in more details.
+The linked topics explain these options and reference assemblies in more detail.